 BlazePod’s ‘Keepy Uppies’ drill lets players flex their juggling skills and be the envy of the team, but it also simultaneously challenges their spatial awareness and ball control to master their reaction time game and see results when it really counts.

 For this drill, lay out four Pods in a straight line with 30 cm between them.
-You will have 30 seconds to tap out all the Pod with your feet as they lights up, but the catch is you have to be juggling a football ball throughout the drill.
+You will have 30 seconds to tap out all the Pod with your feet as they lights up, but the catch is you have to be juggling a soccer ball throughout the drill.
 If you can successfully keep the ball in your possession and in the air, Ronaldinho may have more competition than he thought.

-Agility X Dribble - Dribbling
+2. Agility X Dribble - Dribbling

-Dribbling, or the ability to continue carrying the ball against opposition, separates a decent footballer from an excellent one.
+Dribbling, or the ability to continue carrying the ball against opposition, separates a decent soccer player from an excellent one.
 Scoring goals is important, but players need to get closer to the opposition’s net in the first place.
 With a good grasp of dribbling, players can maintain possession of the ball, advance it up the pitch and even create scoring opportunities.

 Every forward and striker understands the importance of dribbling, but they are not the only ones who need it to excel.
 If the opposition is manning up on the forward line and no one is open, a defender or midfielder can maintain possession by dribbling around players.